 About

-Several years ago I was laid off from my job as an I.T. director.
-I was so emotionally scarred from corporate life that in comparison being a working artist looked extremely attractive.
+In 2007 I was laid off from A job as an I.T. director.
+The mom and pop business I originally had been hired onto was bought out and gutted by a major corporation.
+Though I continued to work for the corporate office I despised that life.
+I was deeply unsatisfied with life, unhappy and in poor health.
 Art was the one thing I was good at and the only thing I was passionate about.
-I had even tried to leave it behind and like a junky just couldn’t.
-So I decided to recommit to being an artist.
+I had even tried to leave it behind and found I couldn’t.
+I decided to recommit to being an artist.
 This meant not only was I going to make great art but I was also going to learn the business of being an artist.
-I’d document my work, have a real portfolio, build a website, print business cards, schmooze and get shows.
-Easier said then done, call it a work in progress.
-So if my CV looks skimpy, the photos not as professional as they should be, have mercy.
-After making art for my entire life I’m just getting started.
+I’d document my work, have a real portfolio, build a website, print business cards, schmooze, develop patronage and get shows.
+Easier said then done, but I am in a better position than I was five years ago.
+In five more I hope to be in an even better place.
+Though I struggle financially and with the business side of this life I manage a meager living.
+The money I made as an I.T.
+Director laid a foundation that has allowed me to make this leap but I will never go back.
+I have a certainty and satisfaction that I have have never before experienced, I can honestly say, I am an artist.

 Popular Projects